 HMS Belfast is run by the Imperial War Museum London.

+There are lots of steep steps and the advice is to 'face forward' as it's much easier, and safer, that way.
 Do remember, HMS Belfast was designed as a war ship for active service, so not as a museum.
 This means not all areas are accessible to disabled visitors and all visitors must take care on the steps and walkways.
-There are plenty of 'trip hazards' around the place but I managed to not fall and neither did my four year old.
+There are plenty of 'trip hazards' around the place but I managed to not fall and neither did my young daughter.

 Under 16s go free so this is a great family destination.
-I was unsure if my daughter would cope with all the tight spaces and steps but she loved it and we had no accidents.
+When my daughter was younger I was unsure if she would cope with all the tight spaces and steps but she loved it and we had no accidents.
 And it's a wonderful place for letting your imagination take over.

 HMS Belfast Visitor Information